 Benefits of a Crowdfunded Investment

-For investors, the primary benefit of a crowdfunding platform is access to a wide variety of opportunities across different asset classes, property types, managers and locations.
+For investors, the primary benefit of a crowdfunded real estate investment is access to a wide variety of opportunities across different asset classes, property types, managers and locations.
 They can truly choose the deal that they feel is most suitable for their preferences, risk tolerance, and time horizon.
-In addition, crowdfunded investments offer:
+In addition, crowdfunded real estate investments offer:

-- Low Minimums: In some cases, the minimum required investment is as low as $500, which is far lower than a traditional transaction where the minimum can reach $50,000.
+- Low Minimums: In some cases, the minimum required crowdfunded real estate investment is as low as $500, which is far lower than a traditional transaction where the minimum can reach $50,000.

-- Dividend Income: Many of the deals offer the promise of a stable stream of dividends derived from rental income on the underlying properties.
+- Dividend Income: Many of the crowdfunded real estate deals offer the promise of a stable stream of dividends derived from rental income on the underlying properties.

 - Simplicity: Crowdsourcing platforms are designed to be intuitive and user friendly, which creates a simple and easy investing experience.

 - Manager Pre-Screens: Many of the platforms perform a minimum level of due diligence on the companies seeking investment.
 This often includes criminal and background checks for the management team and a detailed evaluation of their operating history and track record.
 For the platforms, their “value-add” is that they attempt to present investors with a curated list of companies that have met their minimum approval criteria for inclusion.

 - Specific Properties: In a crowdfunded real estate investment, investors typically know exactly what type of property or project they are investing in.
 This information is provided in the offering documents and it can be a major advantage over investing in a REIT or “blind pool” fund where this is not the case.